maxschelski/figureflow/README.md

 # How to use Figureflow?

-After installation, start with looking at some of the many available examples for movies or figures (see section "Usage Examples).
-For detailed questions, check the API section of the documentation under http://figureflow.readthedocs.io/ - all parameters for all functions are documented there.
+After installation, start with looking at some of the many available examples for movies or figures (see section "Usage Examples").
+For questions about specific functions, check the API section of the documentation under http://figureflow.readthedocs.io/ - all parameters for all functions are documented there. <br/>
+If something is unclear, not well explained, you are unsure whether something is implemented or something doesn't work, feel free to write me an E-Mail to max.schelski@googlemail.com - I am happy to help.

 # Usage Examples
 Some documentation of how to generate movies can be found in the folder "scripts" in create_movies.py. <br/><br/>